 Overview of PC 29805 Charges in California

-Misdemeanors That Lead to a 10-Year Firearm Ban
+Misdemeanors that Lead to a 10-Year Firearm Ban

 Only some misdemeanor convictions will result in a firearm ownership ban in California.
 For the most part, these misdemeanors are tied to violent crime charges.
 For example, all of the following charges can lead to a firearm ban in California: